 The process emissions of the open hearth furnace consist of particulates and heavy metals.
-Also main pollutants such as NO_x , CO and SO_x are emitted but these are considered to originate mainly from the combustion activities and therefore addressed in chapter 1.A.2.a.
+Also main pollutants such as $NO_x$ , CO and $SO_x$ are emitted but these are considered to originate mainly from the combustion activities and therefore addressed in chapter 1.A.2.a.

 In an open hearth furnace, dust generation depends on three basic processes: combustion, mechanical impact of furnace atmosphere and charge, and the chemical processes.
 The flow of gases in the furnace working chamber results in entrainment of fine particles of charge in the initial process of heating and in the refining process.
 The chemical processes taking place in fluid metal actively increase dust generation in the furnace gases.
 Especially in the process of intensive refining, rising CO bubbles throw particles to the surface of the melt which are then entrained by furnace gases, thereby increasing the dust load.
-Introduction of ore materials into the furnace as well as of dolomite and limestone affects slag generation and results also in an increase in furnace gas dust generation.
+Introduction of ore materials into the furnace gas dust generation.
 Moreover, a considerable increase of furnace gas dust generation is observed during oxygen application for intensification of combustion and refining processes.